mestato/epp622/RNASeq_lab_II-DESeq_analysis.md

 ### Count reads from hisat2 alignment

-__Run the command line below if you are aligned to get count data from the hisat mapping results.__
+__Run the command line below if you want to get count data from the hisat mapping results.__

 ```{php}
 ./count_reads.sh hisat2